Bestsellers Tell What Possesses Us – Telegraph Avenue

 Photo courtesy Coolmitch

-The Housekeeper and the Professor is a sweet, quiet, lovely story, one you’ll want to experience just for what it is.
+The Housekeeper and the Professor by Yoko Ogawa is a quiet story you’ll want to experience just for what it is.
 A story I don’t want to say a lot about, because too much talking will diminish it.

-A single mother, the housekeeper has come to cook the Professor’s meals, clean his small bungalow, and tend to his needs for a few hours every day.
-She has a little boy who has never known his father.
+The housekeeper, a single mother, has come to cook the Professor’s meals, clean his small bungalow, and tend to his needs for a few hours every day.
+Her son has never known his father.

 The Professor nicknames the housekeeper’s son “Root” because the top of his head is flat, like the square root symbol.
-The housekeeper and the boy are drawn into his sphere, and the three lonely people become a self-made family.
-They find much-needed peace and refuge in the daily rituals of preparing and eating a meal, solving a math problem, and listening to the radio.
+These three lonely people become a self-made family.
+They find peace and refuge in the daily rituals of preparing and eating a meal, solving a math problem, listening to the radio.

 When the Professor isn’t lost in his numbers or helping Root with his math homework, he likes to watch the housekeeper prepare dinner.
-With great fascination and single-mindedness he observes her stuffing and wrapping dumpling after dumpling; he’s entirely caught up in the watching.
-You might think this scene would be boring, but it’s not.
-Surprised by the undivided attention he gives her and her small task, the housekeeper is given to understand she and her work are not insignificant.
+With great fascination and single-mindedness he observes her stuffing and wrapping dumplings; he’s entirely caught up in the watching.
+Surprised by the undivided attention the Professor shows her, the housekeeper is given to understand she and her daily tasks are not insignificant.

-My favorite scene is when the three of them attend their first baseball game.
-Seeing the stadium, the lights, the players, the crowds as if for the first time through the eyes of Root, the Professor, and the housekeeper reminded me of my first visit to the circus with my father when I was a child.
-We never forget those first times, when the world is fresh and new and full of wonder.
+They attend their first baseball game together.
+We see the stadium, the lights, the players, the crowds as if for the first time through the eyes of Root, the Professor, and the housekeeper.

 The Professor buys Root popcorn, ice cream, and juice only from one particular girl selling food in the stands.
 “Because she’s the prettiest,” he says.

-In her spare, simple prose, Yoko Ogawa never uses the word “love,” but that is what this story is about.
+In her spare prose, Yoko Ogawa never uses the word “love,” but that is what this story is about.

 Quotes from The Housekeeper and the Professor, by Yoko Ogawa, Picador, New York, 2009.